Akuli/teek/docs/tutorial.rst

 .. _tutorial:

-Pythotk Tutorial
+Teek Tutorial
 ================

-If you have never written any pythotk code before, you came to the right place.
+If you have never written any teek code before, you came to the right place.
-**You don't need to have any tkinter experience** in order to learn pythotk, although learning pythotk will be easier if you have used tkinter in the past.
+**You don't need to have any tkinter experience** in order to learn teek, although learning teek will be easier if you have used tkinter in the past.

 .. note::
-    If you have **any trouble at all** following this tutorial, `let me know <https://github.com/Akuli/pythotk/issues/new>`_ and I'll try to make this tutorial better.
+    If you have **any trouble at all** following this tutorial, `let me know <https://github.com/Akuli/teek/issues/new>`_ and I'll try to make this tutorial better.
 You can contact me for other things as well, but I'm especially interested in making this tutorial beginner-friendly.

-.. _tcl-tk-tkinter-pythotk:
+.. _tcl-tk-tkinter-teek:

-Tkinter, _tkinter, Tcl, Tk and PythoTk
+Tkinter, _tkinter, Tcl, Tk and teek
 --------------------------------------

-You need to install tkinter in order to install pythotk.
-That's correct, pythotk is an alternative to tkinter that needs tkinter.
+You need to install tkinter in order to install teek.
+That's correct, teek is an alternative to tkinter that needs tkinter.
 This section explains why.

 When we say tkinter, we really mean a combination of two things that cannot be